 If you don’t use a caching plugin or set up server-level caching, the WordPress CMS and theme/plugins you’re using will fetch data from the database each time a visitor opens a page.
 The only way you can fix a slow WordPress site is by installing a caching plugin and configuring it.
 Two of the most popular caching plugins are WP Super Cache and W3 Total Cache.
 WPSC has been built by Automattic Inc. W3TC is owned by a company called BoldGrid.
 Both the caching plugins have 1.5+ million active users and have good ratings.
-Below, we’ve shared the similarities and differences between the two WordPress plugins.
+Below, I’ve shared the similarities and differences between the two WordPress plugins.

 WP Super Cache vs W3 Total Cache: Feature comparison

 W3 Total Cache is a very complex plugin.
 It has more options than WP Super Cache.
 You will have to understand the setting and configure it as per your requirements.

 When you install and activate W3TC on a website powered by the Nginx webserver, the plugin will display an alert message claiming that it has modified the webserver configuration file and you should restart the webserver to bring the changes into the affect.
 When I saw this message and viewed the configuration, I learned that the configuration was as it is.
 The W3 Total Cache didn’t modify the file.

 WP Super Cache is super easy to install and configure.
 It doesn’t modify any of the server configuration files.
 Here’s the screenshot of the plugin’s Settings page:

 WP Super Cache doesn’t minify the CSS/JS files but it can compress the pages.
 See the below screenshot:

 W3TC allows users to choose the library they want the plugin to use to minify CSS or JS files.
 It supports JSMin, YUI Compressor, Google Closure Compiler, CSS Tidy, etc. It supports two modes of minification – automatic and manual.